 Last week I was listening to an interview of a comedian who is a self proclaimed atheist.
-The radio host was making reference to a part of the show that made some of the audience uncomfortable.
+The radio host was making reference to a part of his show that made some of the audience uncomfortable.
 The comedian answered that this was intentional as it stimulated thought and possibly discussion around the topic.
 The comedian was discussing the reaction of different members of society around death.
 This obviously got my attention, but not for the reason that most would have thought.
 It was his statement about Christians grieving after the loss of a loved one.
 He questioned that if Christians believe in God and heaven how is it possible that Christians grieve.
 He asked why is it that Christians aren’t celebrating?